-Laura Riddell, a recent graduate of both the Certificate and Master of Science in Healthcare Management programs, is a shining example of the personal transition that is possible when you complete a graduate degree in healthcare management.
+Laura Riddell, a recent graduate of both the Graduate Certificate and Master of Science in healthcare management programs, is a shining example of the personal transition that is possible when you complete a graduate degree in healthcare management.
 She recently shared her educational story with us and explained why she decided to pursue a graduate degree in healthcare management and how it has changed her life.

-What's your advice for succeeding in these programs? "[Do] not to be intimidated by it.
-I think for a lot of students, including myself, the idea of going back to grad school, (especially going to grad school while working full-time) was daunting…it was very intimidating for me at the start and I felt like I didn't have a lot to offer…I felt shy about putting in my two-cents but of course I had to, and as soon as I started becoming involved in the conversation, I got overwhelmingly positive feedback.
-Even those who had been managers for years felt like 'oh that's a fresh new perspective that I hadn't thought of,' and meanwhile I get to take advantage of the wealth of knowledge and experience that they offer; there is an understanding that everybody brings something different to the table and it all adds to the conversation, and the learning for the entire group. "
+Do not to be intimidated by it.
+I think for a lot of students, including myself, the idea of going back to grad school, (especially going to grad school while working full-time) was daunting.
+It was very intimidating for me at the start and I felt like I didn't have a lot to offer…I felt shy about putting in my two cents, but of course, I had to, and as soon as I started becoming involved in the conversation, I got overwhelmingly positive feedback.
+Even those who had been managers for years felt like "oh that's a fresh new perspective that I hadn't thought of," and meanwhile I get to take advantage of the wealth of knowledge and experience that they offer; there is an understanding that everybody brings something different to the table and it all adds to the conversation, and the learning for the entire group.

 INTERVIEW HAS BEEN CONDENSED AND EDITED.